-Table 34 Wash type introduction
+Table 37 Wash type introduction

-Equipment Wash type Cartridge type Process time (minutes) Description Loader Automatic wash DNB Load Plate 15 When DNB loading is complete, the loader will automatically perform the wash without the need to change the DNB Load Plate.
-Manual wash Washing plate 20 • The device is used for the first time. • The device has not been used for 7 days or longer. • Impurities are found in the device or flow cell. • Tubing, sampling needles or other accessories exposed to the reagents were replaced.
+Equipment Wash type Cartridge type Process time (minutes) Description DNB Loader Post-wash Post Load Plate 20 When DNB loading is complete, the loader can perform the wash after you replace the washing flow cell and click Post-wash with no need to change the Post Load Plate.
+Manual wash Washing plate 20 The device is used for the first time.

-Equipment Wash type Cartridge type Process time (minutes) Description Sequencer Automatic wash Sequencing Reagent Cartridge and Washing Cartridge 40 If Auto wash is enabled, the system will automatically perform a wash after each sequencing run.
-Manual wash Sequencer Cleaning Cartridge and Cleaning Cartridge 40 The device is used for the first time.
 The device has not been used for 7 days or longer.
 Impurities are found in the device or flow cell.
 Tubing, sampling needles or other accessories exposed to the reagents were replaced.
+Sequencer Auto wash Sequencing Reagent Cartridge and Wash Cartridge 40 If Auto wash is enabled, the system will automatically perform a wash after each sequencing run.
+Manual wash Sequencer Cleaning Cartridge and Cleaning Cartridge 40 The device is used for the first time.
+The device has not been used for 7 days or longer.
+Auto wash is disabled when setting sequencing parameters.
+Any maintenance by technical support, or when impurities are found.